 On 11 March 2006, the General Assembly adjourned without passing a budget due to disagreements over funding current and new transportation projects.
 That same day, Governor Kaine called a special session of the General Assembly to begin on 27 March to address these issues.
 As the calendar inched closer to 1 July 2006 without a budget, the Kaine administration explored various options to keep state government open even without a budget.
 This series of emails from May and June 2006 highlight these options as well as communication strategies (with an emphasis on responding to Attorney General Robert McDonnell’s opinion on the Governor’s authority to expend state funds in the absence of a budget).

 In the end, the Governor and General Assembly reached an eleventh-hour agreement, and the new budget was signed on 30 June 2006.
-The Library of Virginia’s Kaine Email Project makes the email records from the administration of Governor Timothy M. Kaine, Virginia’s 70th governor (2006–2010) accessible online.
-Users can search and view email records from the Governor’s Office and his Cabinet secretaries; learn about other public records from the Kaine Administration; go behind the scenes to see how the Library of Virginia made the email records available; and read what others are saying about the collection.
+The Library of Virginia’s Kaine Email Project makes the email records from the administration of Governor Timothy M. Kaine, Virginia’s 70th governor (2006–2010), accessible online.
+Users can search and view email records from the Governor’s Office and his cabinet secretaries; learn about other public records from the Kaine Administration; go behind the scenes to see how the Library of Virginia made the email records available; and read what others are saying about the collection.
 Our previous blog post spotlighted the Kaine administration records officers.
 Future posts in this series will focus on transportation and legislation.
+This project would not have been possible without funding provided by Congress for the Library Services and Technology Act (LSTA).

 -Roger Christman, LVA Senior State Records Archivist